 Trial begins over Texas 'Trump Train' highway confrontation

-Democrats on the bus said they feared for their lives as Trump supporters in dozens of trucks and cars nearly caused collisions, harassing their convoy for more than 90 minutes, hitting a Biden-Harris campaign staffer's car and forcing the bus driver to repeatedly swerve for safety.
+Democrats on the bus said they feared for their lives as Trump supporters in dozens of trucks and cars nearly caused collisions, rammed a Biden-Harris campaign staffer's car and forced the bus driver to repeatedly swerve for safety.
+Videos of the confrontation on Oct.
+30, 2020, including some recorded and shared on social media by the Trump supporters themselves, show a group of cars and pickup trucks — many adorned with large Trump flags — crowding the campaign bus, boxing it in, slowing it down and keeping it from exiting the highway.

 “For at least 90 minutes, defendants terrorized and menaced the driver and passengers,” the lawsuit alleges.
 “They played a madcap game of highway ‘chicken’ coming within three to four inches of the bus.
 They tried to run the bus off the road."